bgiesing/brandongiesing.com/content/cosimine.md

 ### This is cool!
 How can I do this on my own site

-It's powered by [CoinHive][coinhive] so sign up and then use [the code on their documentation][documentation].
+It's powered by [CoinHive][coinhive] so sign up and then use [the code on their documentation][docs].
 If you need help, feel free to contact me.

 ### I used your old code before CoinHive released theirs and it's broken, HALP